vigata/vgtmpeg/README.md

 --------

+## Compiling
+`vgtmpeg` uses most of the standard libraries like libx264 and libx265 as ffmpeg does, so building the source tree is mostly similar to that of ffmpeg.

+For DVD support though, `vgtmpeg` uses [libdvdread-vgtmpeg](http://github.com/concalma/libdvdread-vgtmpeg) and it must be installed in your build system.

 ## DVD/Bluray support
 vgtmpeg adds support for DVDs and BD in its version of libavformat.
 DVD/BD support is implemented by adding a new ‘dvdurl’ protocol that can parse DVD folders, DVD ISO files, DVD devices and more.
 The ‘bdurl’ protocol can parse bluray folders.
 All the regular features available in vgtmpeg/ffmpeg are still available when a dvd url or a bd url is used.
 From direct stream copy to all sorts of filtering and transcoding possibilities.